5 B2B Google Ads Strategies to Boost Your Lead Generation

 5. Retarget website visitors

 Struggling with Google Ads?
 EBQ offers a digital marketing service to help you create high-quality ads and generate more leads.
-You’ll also get to work with a Project Manager and Consultant who will oversee the daily strategy of your project — freeing up time for you to focus on the bigger picture.
+You’ll also get to work with a Project Manager and Success Manager who will oversee the daily strategy of your project — freeing up time for you to focus on the bigger picture.